-68. What are Advanced Placement Courses and how should they be recorded?
+71. What are Advanced Placement Courses and how should they be recorded?

-Answer: The Advanced Placement (AP) program allows students in grades 9-12 to take rigorous college-level courses while still in high school.
+Answer: The Advanced Placement (AP) program allows students in grades 9-12 to take rigorous college-preparatory courses while still in high school.
 Courses in AP world language programs are the only AP courses allowed to be taken prior to 9th grade.
-Students may earn college credit and/or advanced placement into upper-level college courses by taking AP exams.
+Students may earn college credit and/or advanced placement into upper-level college courses by passing AP exams.
 Many colleges and universities recognize AP courses when making admissions decisions.
+Students should seek information about how AP scores transfer to colleges by connecting directly with colleges of interest.

-Only approved high schools may offer AP courses and courses must be taught by highly qualified high school teachers.
+Only approved high schools may offer AP courses and courses must be taught by qualified high school teachers.
 AP teachers must submit course syllabi to the College Board for approval prior to using the AP trademark.
-AP cannot be taught at a college or through a college program such as Running Start.
-AP courses cannot also be IB or Running Start.
+Since AP courses are rigorous high school courses, they cannot be taught at a college or through a college program such as Running Start, but they may be combined with CTE courses.
+Finally, AP courses also cannot be co-delivered with IB or Cambridge International.
 A list of approved schools may be found at https://apcourseaudit.epiconline.org/ledger/.